ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

    Right click on this link and select Save Link As...
 [N Bank's data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/raw/master/nbank_customers.csv)

-   Note, that GitHub's download is a little "strange".

-   First Click on the link for the file above as shown

    <img src="./media/DL_1.png"/>

    Make sure you do not change the name of the file, and that the comma-separated values Format is selected.
 Click on Save.